 Welcome to the Peninsula Chapter of Amigos de las Américas

 You have come to the right place!
-Amigos de las Américas (AMIGOS) is an international, not-for-profit organization with chapters across the United States that provides unparalleled leadership and community service opportunities for young people to contribute to the well-being of hundreds of communities throughout the Americas.
+Amigos de las Américas (AMIGOS) is an international, not-for-profit organization with more than 25 chapters across the United States that provides unparalleled leadership and community service opportunities for young people while concurrently contributing to the well-being of hundreds of communities throughout the Americas.

 To apply through our chapter or for additional information, please contact us.